DeployGate/deploygate-android-sdk/README.md

 For your convenience, we provide "Mock" SDK that replaces every function call to empty implementation so you don't have to modify your code to switch the builds.

 To use it, simply replace the dependency from `sdk` to `sdk-mock`.
-You can use it with conjunction of `productFlavors` and `buildConfig` of Gradle like following example:
+You can use it with a conjunction of `productFlavors` and `buildConfig` of Gradle like the following example:

 ```gradle
 dependencies {